 The entrecote is traditionally cooked in the region with a sauce called “à la Bordelaise” (or “merchant wine” sauce).
 We speak more specifically of Bordelaise sauce because, for its preparation, we use a reduction of red wine from the Bordeaux region that we generally mix with shallots, bone marrow, meat juice, thyme and pepper.

 To cook the entrecote, ideally, it can be done on vine shoots.
-It is then a question of taking a dry bundle of vine branches, of making them burn to generate a pile of embers.
-The entrecote is then placed on a grill and placed above the embers, which will allow the meat to gradually cook.
+We then take a dry bundle of vine shoots, which we burn to create a heap of embers.
+The entrecote is then placed on a grill that is placed above these embers, which will allow a gradual and controlled cooking of the meat.

 As for the entrecote, there are excellent meat breeds in the region, such as the Blonde d'Aquitaine but especially the Bazadaise, a breed that comes from the region of Bazas (in Gironde) and which is renowned for being marbled, fine and tasty.